dustinpfister/blog_posts/_posts/threejs-curve.md

 ### Source Code is up on Github

 I have the source code that I am writing about in this post also up on my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-curve).
+This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter

-When I first started this post I was using r140 of threejs.
+When I first started this post I was using r140 of threejs, and the last time I came around to do some editing of the post I was able to get all the exmaples working just fine with r146.

 ## 1 - Basic Curve Examples